Kyle-Undefined/galdur/docs/development.md

 - The plugin starts the runtime with a named pipe path and protocol version arguments, then sends an auth token through an environment variable.
 - The plugin and runtime communicate over a newline-delimited JSON IPC protocol for commands such as `ping`, `spawn`, `write`, `resize`, and `kill`.
 - The runtime owns `node-pty` and emits async session events back to the plugin over the same pipe.

+When `WSL mode` is enabled, the runtime still hosts the PTY on Windows, but the spawned tool command is wrapped with `wsl.exe`.
+In practice, that means Galdur keeps one Windows-side runtime architecture while allowing the AI CLI itself to execute in a Linux userspace.

 This split exists because Obsidian plugins run inside an Electron renderer process, while `node-pty` requires a real Node.js environment with native addon support.